go-gitea/gitea/docs/content/doc/usage/https-support.md

 * [apache2/httpd](https://httpd.apache.org/docs/2.4/ssl/ssl_howto.html)
 * [caddy](https://caddyserver.com/docs/tls)

 Note: Your connection between your reverse proxy and Gitea might be unencrypted.
-To encrypt it too follow the [built-in server guide](#using-built-in-server) and change the proxy url to `https://[URL]`.
+To encrypt it too, follow the [built-in server guide](#using-built-in-server) and change the proxy url to `https://[URL]`.